spatts14/Xenium_5k_analysis_pipeline/README.md

 Goal: Identify patterns and groups of similar gene expression profiles.

 Dimensionality Reduction a technique used to reduce the number of features (or dimensions) in a dataset while preserving important information.
 Clustering is a technique used to group similar data points together based on their features.
+It is critical to determine the most accurate number of clusters to ensure that the clusters are meaningful and representative of the data.

 Steps: